apache/fury-site/docs/guide/java/json-support.md

 ## Thread safety and code generation

 `ForyJson` is immutable and thread-safe after `build()`.
-Registered codecs and type checkers are shared and must also be thread-safe.
+Registered and annotation-selected `JsonValueCodec` instances and type checkers are shared and must also be thread-safe.

 Code generation and asynchronous compilation are enabled by default.
 Disable them for diagnostics or environments that prohibit runtime compilation: